-Locating a Mini-Internship/Practicum Site
+Locating an Internship Site

-Students are encouraged to begin the process of securing the mini-internship/practicum placement of their choice at least one (1) semester in advance of the actual mini-internship/practicum start date.
-Final approval for the mini-internship/practicum placement will be made by the University Faculty Supervisor in consultation with the student.
+Students are encouraged to begin the process of securing the internship placement of their choice at least two (2) semesters in advance of the actual internship start date.
+Final approval for the internship placement will be made by the University Faculty Supervisor in consultation with the student.

-Prior to contacting organizations/agencies, serious thought should be given to the goals and objectives which are to be accomplished during the mini-internship experience.
-Some goals and objectives can be better accomplished at one organization/agency that another, so it is important for prospective student interns to have an idea of purpose as the mini-internship site is being selected.
-Specific skills, programs, etc. identified in the goals and objectives may influence the choice of the mini-internship/practicum site.
+Prior to contacting organizations/agencies, serious thought should be given to the goals and objectives which are to be accomplished during the internship experience.
+Some goals and objectives can be better accomplished at one organization/agency that another, so it is important for prospective student interns to have an idea of purpose as the internship site is being selected.
+Specific skills, programs, etc. identified in the goals and objectives may influence the choice of the internship site.

 Once the goals and objectives have been completed, a resume will be developed by the students.
-The students should have several copies of the final product, one for the university faculty supervisor, one for each potential mini-internship/practicum site supervisor, and one for his/her personal file.
-At this point, contacting specific organizations/agencies in regard to the availability of a mini-internship/practicum placement is appropriate.
-If students have an organization/agency in mind, work may begin with them to arrange the mini-internship/practicum.
-If students do not have an appropriate organization/agency in mind, a directory of possible mini-internship/practicum sites is available on the Health and Sport Sciences Department's Sport Management website.
+The students should have several copies of the final product, one for the university faculty supervisor, one for each potential internship site supervisor, and one for his/her personal file.
+At this point, contacting specific organizations/agencies in regard to the availability of internship placement is appropriate.
+If students have an organization/agency in mind, work may begin with them to arrange the internship.
+If students do not have an appropriate organization/agency in mind, a directory of possible internship sites is available on the Health and Sport Sciences Department's Sport Management website.

-After phone or email contact has been established with an organization/agency, a meeting or interview should be arranged between the prospective student intern and the organization/agency (site) supervisor, so that both can judge the appropriateness of the mini-internship/practicum placement.
-Students should provide their site supervisors with a resume in advance, and bring to the meeting the intended goals and objectives for the mini-internship/practicum and information as to the expectations of the organization/agency by the University.
-Any organization/agency may refuse students seeking a mini-internship/practicum; therefore it is important for prospective student interns to prepare for and present themselves in a professional manner.
+After phone or email contact has been established with an organization/agency, a meeting or interview should be arranged between the prospective student intern and the organization/agency (site) supervisor, so that both can judge the appropriateness of the internship placement.
+Students should provide their site supervisors with a resume in advance, and bring to the meeting the intended goals and objectives for the internship and information as to the expectations of the organization/agency by the University.
+Any organization/agency may refuse students seeking an internship; therefore it is important for prospective student interns to prepare for and present themselves in a professional manner.
 Students must contact any organization/agency with which they have decided not to work.
 A short letter thanking them for their time is appropriate and helps maintain a good professional image with that organization/agency.

-When interviewing, prospective student interns should treat the interview for the miniinternship/practicum like an employment interview.
+When interviewing, prospective student interns should treat the interview for the internship like an employment interview.
 Dress in appropriate attire.
-Be prepared to answer questions about yourself and Otterbein University's Health and Sport Sciences Department's Sport Management Mini-Internship/Practicum courses.
+Be prepared to answer questions about yourself and Otterbein University's Health and Sport Sciences Department's Sport Management Internship Program.
 A few questions that might be asked of prospective student interns include:

-- Why are you interested in this mini-internship/practicum? - What do you have to offer this organization/agency or position? - How many hours are required by the Sport Management's Mini-Internship/Practicum Program? - What do you hope to learn from this mini-internship/practicum?
+- Why are you interested in this internship? - What do you have to offer this organization/agency or position? - How many hours are required by Otterbein University's Internship Program? - What do you hope to learn from this internship?